HKdigital/hkdigital-jsdevtool/README.md

 ### Currently under development

-- Dumping and restoring [ArangoDB](https://www.arangodb.com/) databases to and from disk
 - Integration of [JEST](https://jestjs.io/) testing framework

+### Recently added

+Dumping and restoring [ArangoDB](https://www.arangodb.com/) databases to and from disk.
+Note that the devtool requires arangotools (arangodb) to be installed on your system to work.

 ## Install dependencies